 The study strengthens calls for mothers to be given more support as they care for their babies during what can be a stressful and lonely period.
 Exactly.

 How do mums find help?

 For some mums, the birth of their own baby will be the first time they have held and cared for a baby.
 The hospital antenatal classes focus on birth and breastfeeding.
 Other options are calm birth and private midwifery and physiotherapy antenatal classes.
 Nowhere in these classes are settling and the care of an unsettled baby covered in any detail.
 Mums are woefully unprepared by the hospital system.
 They are discharged home with a Blue Book for recording weights and immunisations etc. with a few phone numbers for government services.
 They receive one visit, at home if they are lucky with a Child & Family Health Nurse.
-Following this, they may attend a new mums group that lasts 4 weeks for an hour each week.
+Following this, they may attend a new mums group lasting 4 weeks for an hour each week.
 It’s a group environment so no time to look at individual issues and settling.
-Most of the time the advice is to hold them to sleep and feed them to sleep.
-The risk is an overtired baby who is overfed and then you get reflux.
-Rather than pointing the finger at the mum, we need to point that finger back where it belongs, on the health services doorstep.
+Most of the time the advice is to hold the baby to sleep and feed to sleep.
+The risk increases of an overtired baby who is overfed, then you risk getting reflux.
+Rather than pointing the finger at the mum, we need to point the finger back where it belongs, on the health services doorstep.

 This is why I set up Nurture Parenting 7 years ago.
 I could see what was not happening in the community and how poorly supported new parents are.
 It’s time for change to happen.